AllenJohn-Hub/SIMS/README.md

 - **Ready-to-Wear (RTW) Clothing Store** – Refers to a retail business that sells ready-made clothing in standard sizes, offering ready-to-wear apparel to customers without requiring further tailoring or customization.

 - **Revenue Trends** – Analyzed trends in sales data over a specific period to evaluate financial performance, determine periods of highest sales, and forecast future revenue growth.

+- **Click-and-Collect** – A feature of the e-commerce module that handles the viewing, and reservation of products through online.

+- **E-Commerce Integration** – The addition of digital component that gives of the functionality of viewing and adding of products through online.

 - **Sales and Inventory Management System (SIMS)** – Digital system designed to automate tracking of sales transactions and inventory levels in real-time, improving efficiency, accuracy, and business decision-making for store owners.